-Trying to find the perfect food for your cat can be difficult, with endless delicious and nutritious options available.
-Buying the best food for your cat is only half the battle, too — your cat’s feeding schedule is another code to crack.
-You can feed them anywhere from once a day to five times a day.
-Feeding schedules impact their digestive system, energy levels, and overall happiness, so it is so important to find the perfect balance.
+Trying to find the perfect food for your cat can be difficult.
+The shops and internet boast endless delicious and nutritious options.
+Buying the best food for your cat is only half the battle — your cat’s feeding schedule is another code to crack.
+If you’ve ever wondered, “How often should I feed my cat,” you’re not alone.

-A cat’s age has a huge impact on how often you should be feeding them.
-Kittens are usually fed more often throughout the day because they require more food per pound of bodyweight than adult cats.
-This is because they are in a vital growing stage.
-If they don’t get enough nutrients and calories, it can inhibit their growth and cause issues later on.
-Kittens younger than 6 months old can be fed four or five times a day, while kittens older than 6 months can be fed about three times per day for the best, healthiest growth.
+- Kittens: Kittens should be fed more often throughout the day.
+They require more food per pound of body weight than adult cats because they are in a vital growing stage.
+If they don’t get enough nutrients and calories, it can inhibit their growth and cause problems later on.
+You should feed kittens younger than six months of age four or five times a day, while kittens older than six months of age require about three feedings per day for the healthiest growth rate.

-Once a kitten becomes a cat, at about 1 year old, you can switch their feeding schedule to once or twice a day.
-This is pretty consistent with most healthy cats and will ensure a good, routine diet.
-You should feed your adult cat at the exact same time or times each day.
-If you are feeding your cat twice a day, it is recommended to feed once in the morning and once at night.
-This consistency will help your cat maintain a healthy digestive system.
-With a consistent feeding schedule, it is also easier to notice any discrepancies in feeding or stool.
-Any discrepancies could mean an underlying medical issue that you will want to get checked out.
+- Adult cats: Once kittens reach one year of age, you can switch their feedings to once or twice a day.
+You should feed your adult cat at the exact same time each day.
+If you’re feeding your cat twice per day, offering food once in the morning and once in the evening is recommended to help maintain a healthy digestive system.
+With a consistent feeding schedule, it’s also easier to notice any discrepancies which could indicate an underlying medical issue.
+You should always contact your veterinarian with any concerns you may have.

-Your cat can’t be fed if you are at work, so create a schedule around your day.
-If you have a consistent workday schedule, then it is easy to feed once in the morning and once at night.
-If your schedule is a bit more hectic with less consistency, a late-night or early-morning feeding time once a day may suit your needs better.
-Regardless of your schedule, you should do your best to feed your cat at the same time or times every day.
-It is important for them to have a consistent routine for both their mental and emotional health, as well as their digestive system.
+You can’t feed your cat if you’re at work, so tailor your cat’s feeding schedule around your day.
+If you have a set workday schedule, then it’s easy to feed your cat once in the morning and once at night.
+If your schedule is a bit more hectic, a late-night or early-morning feeding once a day may better suit your needs.
+Regardless of your schedule, do your best to feed your cat at the same time every day.

-Taking care of a cat can be a handful, but it is a rewarding handful.
-They will thrive on a consistent diet and feeding schedule because they are creatures of routine.
-Consider your cat’s age, underlying health issues, and your own personal schedule to create the perfect feeding routine for you and your cat.
+Although caring for a cat might be challenging, it’s also rewarding.
+Cats thrive on a consistent diet and feeding schedule because they are creatures of habit.
+Consider your cat’s age, underlying health issues, and your schedule to create the perfect feeding routine for your cat.
 You will find yourself loving the consistency as much as they do.